 4. Quaternary structure

-Quaternary structure refers to the structure of a protein macro molecule formed by interactions between multiple polypeptide chains.
+Quaternary structure refers to the structure of a protein macromolecule formed by interactions between multiple polypeptide chains.
 Each polypeptide chain is referred to as a subunit.
-Proteins with quaternary structure may consist of more than one of the same or different subunits.
+Proteins with quaternary structures may consist of more than one of the same or different subunits.
 Example: Hemoglobin.